return42/sphkerneldoc/doc/books/regulator/consumer.rst

 ======================

 The regulator API provides reference counted enabling and disabling of regulators.
-Consumer devices use the :ref:`regulator_enable <API-regulator-enable>` and :ref:`regulator_disable <API-regulator-disable>`
-      functions to enable and disable regulators.
+Consumer devices use the :c:func:`regulator_enable()` and :c:func:`regulator_disable()` functions to enable and disable regulators.
 Calls to the two functions must be balanced.

-Note that since multiple consumers may be using a regulator and machine constraints may not allow the regulator to be disabled there is no guarantee that calling ``regulator_disable`` will actually cause the supply provided by the regulator to be disabled.
+Note that since multiple consumers may be using a regulator and machine constraints may not allow the regulator to be disabled there is no guarantee that calling :c:func:`regulator_disable()` will actually cause the supply provided by the regulator to be disabled.
 Consumer drivers should assume that the regulator may be enabled at all times.

 .. _consumer-config: